1nVitr0/.dotfiles/README.md

 .dotfiles/install
 ```

 The install script will interactively set up all the required configuration, decrypt the secure dotfiles and stow everything inside your home directory.
+Make sure you have access to all the repositories of the profiles you are using.

 ## Update

-To update, it should be enough to pull changes and run the global update script:
+To update, it should be enough to run the global update script.
+It will pull changes automatically:

 ```
-cd .dotfiles
-git pull
-./update
+.dotfiles/update
 ```

 It is recommended not to touch the encrypted dotfiles before a pull, as changes in encrypted files are very hard to track using git.
 The update script will automatically ask for manual intervention on merge conflicts.

-After adding changes, the upstream can be updated using the normal git workflow.
+After adding changes, the upstream can be updated using the normal git commit / push workflow.

 ## Profiles